-Danger to life in the danger area of the vehicle!
+Danger of death in the danger area of the vehicle!
 Special caution is required in the area of the articulated steering.

-Before start-up, loosen the locking bolt Fig. 75-A on the articulated joint and bring it into the working position.
+Before start-up, loosen the locking bolt Fig. 76-A on the articulated joint and bring it into the working position.
 The vehicle cannot be steered with the locking bolt engaged!